-1. Accept your invitation to a Phrase account
+1. Accept your invitation to a Phrase organization (previously account)

 You’re a translator and have just been invited to join a project on Phrase.
 You can see the following invitation message in your email inbox:

-Once you’re logged in you can see all projects you've been invited to in your Phrase user account.
+Once you’re logged in you can see all projects you've been invited to in your Phrase user overview.

 2. Working on translation

 There are several ways how a workload can be specified within Phrase.
 If this has not been discussed yet, you and your project/product manager can decide on the best way for you.

 The project overview is your starting point after being logged in.
 From here you can either click on Dashboard or Locales (also: languages) by hovering over a project.
 You have two options to reach the Translation Editor and get to the the workload assigned to you:

 Each Phrase project has a Dashboard, giving you an overview of its progress.
 You can choose from the visible locales listed under Translation required.
 This list contains all languages with untranslated content.
 Click on a language to open all untranslated keys in the Translation Editor in order to translate them.
 The Dashboard is also the place where all the translation Jobs assigned to you are listed if our Jobs feature is part of your translation workflow.
 More on Jobs right here.

 Click on Locales to be lead directly to the list of languages used in the respective project.
 You can only access Locales you are assigned to.

 Either way, you’ll get to the Translation Editor that looks like this: